jaycech3n/Isabelle-Spartan/README.md

 # Spartan type theory

-Experiments in dependent type theory in Isabelle.
+Experiments in improved dependent type theory in Isabelle.

+Current work is focused on the universe hierarchy and better identity induction.